- All Trips

 Yorkshire Three Peaks Walking Weekend

-To complete the 24-mile Yorkshire Three Peaks in 12 hours or under remains a popular challenge event, however on this Yorkshire Three Peaks walking weekend we like to take more time to appreciate and savour the surrounding scenery and landscape that is home to the famous summits of Whernside, Ingleborough and Pen y Ghent.
+To complete the Yorkshire Three Peaks 24-mile route in 12 hours or under remains a popular challenge event, however on this Yorkshire Three Peaks walking weekend we like to take more time to appreciate and savour the surrounding scenery and landscape that is home to the famous summits of Whernside, Ingleborough and Pen y Ghent.

 - Walking the Yorkshire Three Peaks over two days